NCEAS/metacat/docs/user/metacat/source/properties-overview.rst

     3. More-static settings, which cannot be set via the Configuration utility, may also be changed in the **metacat-site.properties** file, either by editing existing property entries, or by adding them there if they do not already exist.
-       **metacat.properties:** should **not** be edited.
+Note that **metacat.properties:** should **not** be edited.

 The default location for the **metacat-site.properties** file is ``/var/metacat/config/metacat-site.properties``, but note that this location may have been changed via the Metacat Configuration utility.
 See :ref:`configuration-properties-overview` for more details.

-For information about each property, and default or example settings, please see the :doc:`metacat-properties`.
-Properties that can only be edited manually in the **metacat-site.properties** file are highlighted in the appendix.